autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## oracle network
 The network of validator-operated oracles that submits price data from off-chain external data providers on-chain and votes on agreeing an aggregated median price data according to an [oracle protocol](/glossary/#oracle-protocol).

+Median price data is computed by protocol in [voting rounds](/glossary/#voting-round).

 ## oracle protocol
 The logic and rules governing the calculation of median price data by the [oracle network](/glossary/#oracle-network).
 The protocol has off- and on-chain operations.
 Price data is collected from external data providers by [oracle servers](/glossary/#autonity-oracle-server-aos) run by validator operators and submitted on-chain to an oracle [contract](/glossary/#smart-contract).
 The oracle contract computes aggregate median price data for those currency pairs; consensus committee members vote to agree the median prices by consensus in [voting rounds](/glossary/#voting-round).